open-sdg/open-sdg/docs/metadata-format.md

 Metadata values can either be filled in with normal text ("My field value") or with [translation keys](https://open-sdg.readthedocs.io/en/latest/glossary/#translation-keys) (my_translations.my_translation).
 In the examples below, we will try to demonstrate both possibilities.

+As an optional shorthand, if the translation key is in the `data` group, then the group can be omitted.
+For example, the translation key `data.female` can be written as simply `female`.

 ## Mandatory fields

 The following fields are required on all indicators: